Bend Fire & Rescue Careers and Volunteer Opportunities

 - Math test score: pass point of 70% (pass/fail)

-Candidates who rank high enough to be invited into BF&R selection process will be notified.
-The current selection process includes: 1) interview and EMS skills test 3) reference and background check, 5) a post-offer physical examination and, 6) a psychological evaluation.
+Candidates who rank high enough to be invited into the Bend Fire & Rescue selection process will be notified.
+The current selection process includes:

 You will be notified by email.

-Candidates will perform an EMS scenario to demonstrate their technical paramedic knowledge.
+Candidates will perform an emergency medical services scenario to demonstrate their technical paramedic knowledge.

 The physical exam is conducted after a candidate accepts a conditional offer of employment.
 Employment is contingent upon the successful completion of this physical exam.
-The physical exam is conducted by a designated physicians who has an understanding of BF&R standards in relation to physical/medical conditions that may disqualify individuals from employment as firefighters.
+The physical exam is conducted by designated physicians who have an understanding of Bend Fire & Rescue standards in relation to physical and medical conditions that may disqualify individuals from employment as firefighters.
 These standards generally follow those set forth in National Fire Protection Association publication 1582.

 The psychological evaluation is conducted after a candidate accepts a conditional offer of employment.
 Employment is contingent upon the successful completion of this psychological evaluation.
-The psychological evaluation is conducted by a designated psychologist who understands BF&R standards in relation to the psychological and behavioral health conditions.
+The psychological evaluation is conducted by a designated psychologist who understands Bend Fire & Rescue standards in relation to psychological and behavioral health conditions.

 Yes.
 You will be required to establish reciprocity prior to employment.
 If your license is from another state, as soon as you are invited to participate in the selection process, you should contact the Oregon Health Authority for paperwork to establish reciprocity.

-No, you must possess an Oregon EMS license.
-National Registry may be part of the Oregon requirements, but is not sufficient by itself.
+No, you must possess an Oregon Emergency Medical Services license.
+National Registry may be part of the Oregon requirements but is not sufficient by itself.
 You should contact the Oregon Health Authority for additional information.
 Again, as soon as you are invited to participate in the selection process, you should contact the Oregon Health Authority for paperwork to establish reciprocity.

 Contact the Oregon Health Authority at (971) 673-0520 or on their website.

-Yes, everyone who meets minimum qualifications can take the test and if successful, be placed on the eligible list.
-However, you must have your EMS license on the first day of employment.
+Yes, everyone who meets minimum qualifications can take the test and, if successful, be placed on the eligible list.
+However, you must have your Emergency Medical Services license on the first day of employment.

 No, we don’t require an Oregon driver’s license; we require a license that is valid in the state of Oregon.
 For example, if you live in Washington and have a valid Washington driver’s license, then your Washington license is valid in Oregon.
 However, if you now live in Oregon but still have a Washington driver’s license because you did not get an Oregon license after moving here, then your license is not valid in Oregon.
 Refer to the Oregon Department of Motor Vehicles website for further information.